 Pipeline Releases.
 In January 2005 and December 2004, we experienced two unrelated releases of crude oil that reached rivers located near the sites where the releases originated.
 In early January 2005, an overflow from a temporary storage tank located in East Texas resulted in the release of approximately 1,200 barrels of crude oil, a portion of which reached the Sabine River.
+In late December 2004, one of our pipelines in West Texas experienced a rupture that resulted in the release of approximately 4,500 barrels of crude oil, a portion of which reached the Subine River.
 In late December 2004, one of our pipelines in West Texas experienced a rupture that resulted in the release of approximately 4,500 barrels of crude oil, a portion of which reached a remote location of the Pecos River.
-In both cases, emergency response personnel under the supervision of a unified command structure consisting of representatives of Plains, the EPA, the Texas Commission on Environmental Quality and the Texas Railroad Commission conducted clean-up operations at each site.
+In both cases, emergency response personnel under the supervision of a unified command structure consisting of representatives of Plains, the Environmental Protection Agency (the "EPA"), the Texas Commission on Environmental Quality and the Texas Railroad Commission conducted clean-up operations at each site.
 Approximately 980 and 4,200 barrels were recovered from the two respective sites.
 The unrecovered oil was removed or otherwise addressed by us in the course of site remediation.
-Aggregate costs associated with the releases, including estimated remediation costs, are estimated to be approximately \$4 million to \$5 million.
+Aggregate costs associated with the releases, including estimated remediation costs, are estimated to be approximately \$5 million to \$6 million.
 In cooperation with the appropriate state and federal environmental authorities, we have completed our work with respect to site restoration, subject to some ongoing remediation at the Pecos River site.
 EPA has referred these two crude oil releases, as well as several other smaller releases, to the U.S. Department of Justice (the "DOJ") for further investigation in connection with a civil penalty enforcement action under the Federal Clean Water Act.
 We have cooperated in the investigation and are currently involved in settlement discussions with DOJ and EPA.
 Our assessment is that it is probable we will pay penalties related to the releases.
 We may also be subjected to injunctive remedies that would impose additional requirements, costs and constraints on our operations.
 We have accrued our current estimate of the likely penalties as a loss contingency, which is included in the estimated aggregate costs set forth above.
 We understand that the maximum permissible penalty, if any, that EPA could assess with respect to the subject releases under relevant statutes would be approximately \$6.8 million.
 Such statutes contemplate the potential for substantial reduction in penalties based on mitigating circumstances and factors.
 We believe that several of such circumstances and factors exist, and thus have been a primary focus in our discussions with the DOJ and EPA with respect to these matters.

-SemCrude Bankruptcy.
+SemCrude L.P., et al - Debtors (U.S. Bankruptcy Court - Delaware).
 We will from time to time have claims relating to insolvent suppliers, customers or counterparties, such as the bankruptcy proceedings of SemCrude.
 As a result of our statutory protections and contractual rights of setoff, substantially all of our pre-petition claims against SemCrude should be satisfied.
 Certain creditors of SemCrude and its affiliates have challenged our contractual and statutory rights to setoff certain of our payables to the debtor against our receivables from the debtor.
 The aggregate amount subject to challenge is approximately \$62 million.
+Certain SemCrude creditors have also filed state court actions alleging a producer's lien on crude oil sold to SemCrude, and the continuation of such lien when SemCrude sold the oil to subsequent purchasers such as us.
 We intend to vigorously defend our contractual and statutory rights.